-The Goosebumps books are at their best when they get weird, and My Hairiest Adventure had plenty of weird.
+The Goosebumps books are at their best when they get weird, and My Hairiest Adventure had plenty of weirdness.
 What was missing was focus and structure.
 It’s almost more frustrating when a book has the goods but misses its mark.
 I say almost because at least this one wasn’t tedious like Go Eat Worms and You Can’t Scare Me.
 But with another round of edits and some actual effort, it could have been one of the greats.

 There was an interesting idea at the core here, but it was too half-baked to make any sense.
 A lot of it was disjoined elements (battle of the bands, roving packs of dogs, instant tanning solution).